ErpNetDocs/tech/advanced/jobs/index.md

 **There are a few important things to keep in mind when executing a job manually:**

 - The same job **can't** be executed more than once simultaneously (e.g., "in parallel").
+- A manual run has **no** time limit.
+Unlike the idle run, it is not cancelled after 5 minutes; it runs until it finishes or is stopped manually.
-- The job execution system will **discard** its job's queue if manual job execution is running.
+- The idle job execution will **discard** its queue if a manual job is running.
 - A job execution **won't** start if the *Is Active* option is disabled in its definition.

 ## Execution log